Protecting your eyes at work

 Eye injuries in the workplace are very common.
 The National Institute for Occupational Safety and Health (NIOSH) reports that every day about 2,000 U.S. workers sustain job-related eye injuries that require medical treatment.
 However, safety experts and eye doctors believe the right eye protection can lessen the severity or even prevent 90% of these eye injuries.

-Chemicals or foreign objects in the eye and cuts or scrapes on the cornea are common eye injuries that occur at work.
-Other common eye injuries come from splashes with grease and oil, burns from steam, ultraviolet or infrared radiation exposure, and flying wood or metal chips.
+Chemicals or foreign objects in the eye and scratches on the cornea are common eye injuries that occur at work.
+Other common eye injuries come from fluids splashed in the eye, burns from steam and ultraviolet or infrared radiation exposure.

 In addition, health care workers, laboratory and janitorial staff, and other workers may be at risk of acquiring infectious diseases from eye exposure.
 Some infectious diseases can be transmitted through the mucous membranes of the eye.
-This can occur through direct exposure to blood splashes, respiratory droplets generated during coughing, or from touching the eyes with contaminated fingers or other objects.
+This can occur through direct contact with splashes of blood, respiratory droplets generated during coughing, or from touching the eyes with contaminated fingers or other objects.